sakusaku3939/DeepLAndroid/README.md

 ![image](https://user-images.githubusercontent.com/53967490/89320092-fe2fdf00-d6bb-11ea-97d6-84fd66f73395.png)

 ## Features
-- Display only the translation screen by WebView
+- Display only the translation screen by WebView.
-- Copy or share translation results
+- Switching to dark mode.
-- Launch DeepL from floating text selection action
+- Launch DeepL from floating text selection action.

 ## Notes
 This project has been translated using DeepL.
 If there are any mistranslations, please feel free to send a pull request!